Moore-Development/Spring-and-Hibernate/README.md

 # Spring and Hibernate for Beginners (Includes Spring Boot)
-Projects from the Spring and Hibernate Udemy course
+Projects from the Spring and Hibernate for Beginners (Includes Spring Boot) Udemy course

 https://www.udemy.com/course/spring-hibernate-tutorial/